RezidentOfficial/Golden-LCE-Launcher/README.md

+## After a bit of drama, I'm closing this launcher until I rewrite it completely without AI.

 ### Warning.
 I am a novice in C++, and all code was written using AI.
 If you dislike AI-generated code, you have been warned.

 ## Introduction